 What to Serve with Baked Brie

-- Earthy crackers with pepper and rosemary are wonderful to pair with a buttery cheese- works for appetizer or desert plate.
+- Low Carb Earthy crackers with pepper and rosemary are wonderful to pair with a buttery cheese- works for appetizer or desert plate.
 Try the Mediterranean blend of Jillz Crackers, which are a very low carb cracker option.

 - Apples and Pears– the cool fruit with a spread of warm cheese is a perfect bite – Especially great for a after dinner cheese plate, but can go either way, very traditional baked brie accompaniment

 - Plain bread– my baked brie has a few flavors going on, so some basic sourdough type bread is a safe and delicious bet – works for appetizer or desert plate.
 I love slices of my keto everything rolls to fill in for a carb laden bread.

 - A classic combination is meat and cheese, try a prosciutto, salami, and sopressa- Also great for a pre-dinner appetizer